 In school children read to their teacher as part of a guided reading group at least once each week.
 Those in need of further support in reading will receive this as part of intervention activities which may be led by either their teacher or a teaching assistant.

 All children are heard read regularly at KS1 and are placed on an appropriate book-banded reading level according to their reading fluency, decoding skills and comprehension.
+Oxford Reading Tree and Big Cats are used to support reading in KS1.
 Individual reading to an adult also takes place at KS2 although this is progressively supplanted by personal unsupported reading, as the child progresses.

-In KS2 children are introduced to the Accelerated Reading programme.
+In Key Stage 2 children are introduced to the Accelerated Reading programme.
 This is a very exciting online programme that allows children to choose and read a book that is appropriate to their level and then take an online quiz.
 The results of these quizzes are monitored by their teacher, which enables very effective reading assessment.
-At the beginning of KS2 children take an online assessment which gives them a book level to read from.
+At the beginning of Key Stage 2 children take an online assessment which gives them a book level to read from.
 They may then choose books at this level as independent reading books.
-Accelerated Reading levels also correspond to the colour coded books that children are used to in KS1, thereby allowing an easy transition from one Key Stage to the other.
+Accelerated Reading levels also correspond to the colour coded books that children are used to in Key Stage 1, thereby allowing an easy transition from one Key Stage to the other.

 We believe that free access to books of all kinds is important in the development of the child’s interest in, and appreciation of, reading.
 To this end, all classrooms have reading areas, and also book displays and collections related to on-going topic work.
 In addition to this, children are encouraged to use the library, not just for research but also to choose books to read for pleasure.